 If they have accommodation, including homestays, this will be regularly inspected and must meet Scheme standards.

-See section 2.2 of the Accreditation UK Handbook 2016-17 for the full list of what we check during the inspection process.
+See the Criteria, requirements and guidance document for the full list of what we check during the inspection process.

 The same standards are applied in England, Northern Ireland, Scotland and Wales.